 Component 1 continues to be skills based and teacher led during the initial stages of the unit.
 Students work independently in an area of personal interest and as the unit progresses, investigate further techniques and methods to include within their work.
-Each student will also submit a 3,000 word investigation that links with their chosen theme alongside a work journal and portfolio images.
+Each student will also submit a 3,000 word investigation that links with their chosen theme alongside prepartory, exploratory evidence and supporting portfolio images.